 Timothy J. Longo, Sr. was appointed associate vice president and chief of University Police in November 2019.
-In this capacity, Longo oversees the University Police Department, the department of Emergency Management, Clery Compliance and Youth Protection, Threat Assessment, and Security and Safety Technology.
-He brings more than 38 years of experience in law enforcement leadership and higher education to his role.
+In this capacity, Longo oversees the University Police Department, the department of Emergency Management, Clery Compliance and Youth Protection, Threat Assessment, and Safety and Security Systems and Technology.
+He brings more than 39 years of experience in law enforcement leadership and higher education to his role.

 Longo joined the Baltimore Police Department in June 1981, rising to position of Police Colonel/Chief of Technical Services.
 During his years of service with the department, he served in three of the nine patrol districts and was the District Commander of the Southeastern District.
 Additionally, he served as the Commanding Officer on the Special Investigation Section within the Internal Investigation Division, was the Director of the Emergency Communications Division, and the Chief of Staff to the Police Commissioner.